FAQ

 What is Habitat for Humanity?

-Habitat for Humanity is a global nonprofit housing organization working in nearly 1,400 communities across the United States and in approximately 70 countries around the world.
-Habitat’s vision is of a world where everyone has a decent place to live.
-Habitat works toward our vision by building strength, stability and self-reliance in partnership with people and families in need of a decent and affordable home.
+Habitat for Humanity is a global nonprofit housing organization working in nearly 1,400 communities across the United States and approximately 70 countries around the world.
+Habitat works toward our vision of a world where everyone has a decent place to live by building strength, stability, and self-reliance in partnership with people and families in need of a decent and affordable home.

 Our Mission